nishil69/venue-search-service/README.md

 ## Considerations for production quality service...

-Few points below to consider.
+Few points below for further considerations:
 - "Mapper" objects can be used when returning POJOs (returned by foursquare API) back to the client These allow for selected data to be returned to the client for security reasons.
 Futhermore, "Lombok" plugin can be used for easier creation and use of the POJOs.
 - As discussed, **Integration Test** can be written which can be run using a Spring Profile.
 - Basic Spring Boot security can be incorporated.
 Although OAuth or Kerberos tokens are typically used in production quality services.